-If we take total profits for 2016 + 2017 and divide by total profits for 2016 and 2017 we end up with -9.4/480.5 or a -2 percent profit.
+If we take total profits for 2016 + 2017 and divide by overall earnings for 2016 and 2017, we end up with -9.4/480.5 or a -2 percent profit.
 How does losing a combined $9.4 million over the past two years translate to an $8 billion valuation?
 Let us put this in context.
-SAP could put $8 billion into a bond and receive a return of 5% and receive $320 million per year. $320 million is more than Qualtrics 2017 revenues, much less Qualtrics’ profits.
+SAP could put $8 billion into a bond and receive a return of 5% and receive $320 million per year. $320 million is more than Qualtrics 2017 revenues, much fewer Qualtrics’ profits.
 Consider for a moment how long it will take Qualtrics to grow to the point where it provides $320 million in yearly profits, and one can see what a bad investment SAP just made.

 “Utah-founded cloud unicorn Qualtrics was set to have one of tech’s most hotly-anticipated initial public offerings this week.
 Then SAP swooped in.”